 Not an ILP volunteer yet?
 Well, I wouldn't want you to miss an awesome semester abroad, so go ahead and apply for ILP.
 I know you want to!

-The jungle swing is marketed around Ubud and is considered an "extreme sport", but it's really not if you ask me so don't let that scare you.
+If you're new to the Instagram world of Bali, you need to know that there's a dreamy swing hidden in the jungle that gives you an amazing view (plus, it's pretty fun).
+The jungle swing is marketed around Ubud as an "extreme sport", but it's really not if you ask me so don't let that scare you.
 There are different heights you can ride the swing to, so if you're feeling nervous just go with the lowest setting.

 Pro tip: If you're looking for an Instagram worthy shot where you look perfect, you want the lowest setting for sure!
-You won't have to wear the helmet and harness so you can stay lookin all cute and free.
+You won't have to wear the helmet and harness so you can stay looking cute without all of that gear.

 How to get to the jungle swing in Ubud?